react-bootstrap-table/react-bootstrap-table2/docs/table-props.md

 When `loading` is `true`, `react-bootstrap-table2` will attend to render a overlay on table via [`overlay`](#overlay-function) prop, if [`overlay`](#overlay-function) prop is not given, `react-bootstrap-table2` will ignore the overlay rendering.

 ## overlay - [Function]
-`overlay` accept a factory funtion which should returning a higher order component.
+`overlay` accept a factory function which should returning a higher order component.
 By default, `react-bootstrap-table2-overlay` can be a good option for you:

 ```sh
 $ npm install react-bootstrap-table2-overlay